sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 # Helm

-Helm is a **production REPL** for your Sails applications.
-Named after the ship's helm—where you steer and command the vessel.
+Helm is a production REPL for your Sails applications.

-Think of it as [Tinkerwell](https://tinkerwell.app/) for Sails — a live console connected to your running app.

 ## What is Helm?